 Prince Albert.
 Just over the road is probably Brightons longest running pub live music pub.
 Up and coming bands, a lot of punk and a good dose of old school Rocks’n’Roll.
 Also famous for its mural or famous musicians and the original Banksy “Kissing Coppers” mural.

 Hope & Ruin.
-This is a pub on the road down from the station.
-Upstairs is quite small but it has loads of up and coming bands on and downstairs is always busy.
+This is a pub on the road down from Brighton station.
+Upstairs is quite small but it has loads of up-and-coming bands on and downstairs is always busy.

 Latest Music Bar.
-On the site of the original Komedia and home to Brightons Latest TV channel.
+On the site of the original Komedia and home to Brightons Latest TV channel, the latest music bar is a cosy little venue.
+It has a few gigs a month, mostly up-and-coming guitar bands.

 Verdict.
 Never actually been here but The Verdict is a small jazz cellar on the edge of Kemptown.
 They have a couple of shows each week and even kept going over lockdown.

 Concorde 2.
-Halfway between the Brighton Palace Pier and the marina is the wrought iron beauty that ius the Concorde 2.
-It is the main venue for seeing half decent bands and loud club music.
+Halfway between the Brighton Palace Pier and the marina is the wrought iron beauty that is the Concorde 2.
+It is the main venue for seeing half-decent bands and loud club music.
 Everyone worth their salt has played there including the Foo Fighters and Ed Sheeran.

 Brighton Centre.
 The Brighton Centre isn’t as bad as some people make out.
 It is the biggest venue in town but you can still get a good view of the band from the back of the hall.
 It is really for the big acts who pass this way but also seems to have a regular series of fun party acts in December.